 - physical assault

 - teasing

 - making threats

 - name calling

-- cyberbullying bullying via mobile phone or online (for example email, social networks and instant messenger)
+- cyberbullying bullying via mobile phone, smart watch or online (for example email, social networks and instant messenger)

 If a pattern of behaviour that reflects any of the above points becomes apparent, the parent of the child who is in receipt of such behaviour and class teacher, and/or Head/Deputy if needed, will meet.
-This meeting will clarify the behaviour experienced, support and reassure the child and parent and strategies/plans will be put in place to resolve the situation.
+This meeting will clarify the behaviour experienced, support and reassure the child and parent and strategies/plans will be put in place to resolve the situation in order that forgiveness and reconciliation can prevail.
 Review meetings will always follow.

 The class teacher, and/or Head/Deputy if needed, will also meet with the parent of the child who is exhibiting or demonstrating any of the above behaviours towards another child.
-This meeting will clarify the behaviour being shown, find answers as to why this behaviour is happening, support the child and parent in managing these and strategies/plans will be put in place to resolve the situation.
+This meeting will clarify the behaviour being shown, find answers as to why this behaviour is happening, support the child and parent in managing these and strategies/plans will be put in place to resolve the situation, in order that forgiveness and reconciliation can prevail.
 Review meetings will always follow.